Thomas Jefferson: Early life and education

+Career

 Lawyer and House of Burgesses

-Jefferson was admitted to the Virginia bar in 1767, and lived with his mother at Shadwell.
-He represented Albemarle County as a delegate in the Virginia House of Burgesses from 1769 until 1775.
-He pursued reforms to slavery, with legislation in 1769 to give masters control over the emancipation of slaves, taking discretion away from the royal governor and General Court.
-He persuaded his cousin Richard Bland to spearhead the legislation's passage, but opposition was strong.
+In 1767, Jefferson was granted admission to the Virginia bar, and lived with his mother at Shadwell.
+Between 1769 and 1775, he represented Albemarle County in Virginia's House of Burgesses.
+While serving in the House of Burgesses, Jefferson pursued reforms to slavery, including writing and sponsoring legislation in 1769 to strip power from the royal governor and courts, instead providing masters of slaves with the discretion to emancipate them.
+Jefferson persuaded his cousin Richard Bland to spearhead the legislation's passage, but it faced strong opposition in a state whose economy was largely agrarian.

-Jefferson took seven cases for freedom-seeking slaves and waived his fee for one who claimed that he should be freed before his minimum statutory age.
-Jefferson invoked natural law to argue, "everyone comes into the world with a right to his own person and using it at his own will ...
+As a lawyer, Jefferson took on seven freedom-seeking enslaved people as clients and waived his fee for one he claimed should be freed before the minimum statutory age for emancipation.
+Jefferson invoked natural law, arguing "everyone comes into the world with a right to his own person and using it at his own will ...
 This is what is called personal liberty, and is given him by the author of nature, because it is necessary for his own sustenance."
 The judge cut him off and ruled against his client.
-As a consolation, Jefferson gave his client some money, conceivably used to aid his escape shortly thereafter.
-He later incorporated this sentiment into the Declaration of Independence.
-He also took on 68 cases for the General Court of Virginia in 1767, in addition to three notable cases: Howell v.
+As a consolation, Jefferson gave his client some money, which was conceivably used to aid his escape shortly thereafter.
+Jefferson's underlying intellectual argument that all people were entitled by their creator to what he labeled a "natural right" to liberty is a theme that he later prominently incorporated into the Declaration of Independence.
+In 1767, Jefferson took on 68 cases for the General Court of Virginia and was counsel in three notable cases of that era, Howell v.
 Netherland (1770), Bolling v.
 Bolling (1771), and Blair v.
 Blair (1772).

-The British Parliament passed the Intolerable Acts in 1774, and Jefferson wrote a resolution calling for a "Day of Fasting and Prayer" in protest, as well as a boycott of all British goods.
-His resolution was later expanded into A Summary View of the Rights of British America, in which he argued that people have the right to govern themselves.
+In 1774, Jefferson authored a resolution calling for a boycott of all British goods in protest of the British Parliament's passing of the Intolerable Acts.
+Jefferson's resolution was later expanded into A Summary View of the Rights of British America, published that year in which he argued that people have the right to govern themselves.